Lockheed L-100 Hercules via San Diego Air and Space Museum Archives

 - Also, fuel costs a lot of money.
 So much that Delta has purchased its own refinery to save some cheese.
 This leads to cost-cutting measures like baggage fees and fewer on-board amenities, so customers have to carry the brunt of the burden.
 No news here, except the thing about Delta buying its own refinery (this makes total sense to me, but what do I know?).

 Before finding out that I do consumer research, M. actually took the time to ask my opinion about some of the issues at hand.
-Of course, I had no shortage of responses; I tried to be honest, yet my goal was also to listen to his perspective on things in order to have a better, more informed and broader opinion about the subject.
-M. also happened to have a MBA, so our discussion about the customer experience and marketing strategies (after I revealed my hidden identity) was an enlightening one.
+Of course, I had no shortage of responses; I tried to be honest, yet my goal was also to listen to his perspective on things in order to have a more informed opinion about the subject.
+M. also happened to have a MBA, so our discussion about the customer experience and marketing strategies (after I revealed my identity) was an enlightening one.

 I enjoyed getting the perspective of someone who deals with Delta’s logistics and inner-workings on a regular, first-hand basis.
 It got me thinking about things I had not considered in the past during all of my griping reflections on my recent Delta experiences.
 I appreciated M.’s honesty about how he thinks Delta can continue to improve the customer experience, but also that he defended his company and the good things it tries to do.
 It takes a lot of guts for a company to admit fault, but it’s a whole new ball game when it’s willing to alleviate the stresses and frustrations of customers that are caused by something that’s not even its fault to begin with.
 I still feel that there are no excuses for some of the things I’ve seen and experienced while flying (overbooked flights, regional outsourcing, etc.), but from now on I’ll continue to try and be more open-minded when it comes to my expectations for flying with Delta, and possibly other carriers as well.